Ashley Madison data breach

-In July 2015, a group calling itself "The Impact Team" stole the user data of Ashley Madison, a commercial website billed as enabling extramarital affairs.
-The group copied personal information about the site's user base and threatened to release users' names and personally identifying information if Ashley Madison would not immediately shut down.
-On 18 and 20 August, the group leaked more than 60 gigabytes of company data, including user details.
+In July 2015, an unknown person or group calling itself "The Impact Team" announced that they had stolen user data of Ashley Madison, a commercial website billed as enabling extramarital affairs.
+The hackers copied personal information about the site's user base and threatened to release names and personal identifying information if Ashley Madison would not immediately shut down.
+To underscore the validity of the threat, personal information of more than 2,500 users was released.
+Ashley Madison denied that its records were insecure and continued to operate.

-Because of the site's policy of not deleting users' personal information – including real names, home addresses, search history and credit card transaction records – many users feared being publicly shamed.
+Because of the site's lack of adequate security and practice of not deleting personal information from its database – including real names, home addresses, search history and credit card transaction records – many users feared being publicly shamed.

+On 18 and 20 August, more than 60 gigabytes of additional data was publicly released, including user details.
+This included personal information about users who had paid the site to delete their personal information showing that the data was not deleted.

 Timeline

 The Impact Team announced the attack on 19 July 2015 and threatened to expose the identities of Ashley Madison's users if its parent company, Avid Life Media, did not shut down Ashley Madison and its sister site, "Established Men".

-On 20 July 2015, the website put up three statements under its "Media" section addressing the breach.
+On 20 July 2015, the Ashley Madison website put up three statements under its "Media" section addressing the breach.
 The website's normally busy Twitter account fell silent apart from posting the press statements.
 One statement read:

-The site also offered to waive the account deletion charge.
+The site also offered to waive its account deletion charge.

+More than 2,500 customer records were released by "The Impact Team" on 21 July.
+Initially, Ashley Madison customer service representatives denied that its main database was insecure and had been hacked.
+However, Noel Biderman, the CEO of Avid Life Media, said: "We’re not denying this happened."
+He added that the hack was "a criminal act."

-Although Ashley Madison denied reports that a mass release of customer records occurred on 21 July, over 60 gigabytes worth of data was confirmed to be valid on 18 August.
-The information was released on BitTorrent in the form of a 10 gigabyte compressed archive and the link to it was posted on a dark web site only accessible via the anonymity network Tor.
+More than 60 gigabytes of additional data was released on 18 August and was confirmed to be valid.
+The information was released on BitTorrent in the form of a 10 gigabyte compressed archive; the link to it was posted on a dark web site only accessible via the anonymity network Tor.
 The data was cryptographically signed with a PGP key.
 In its message, the group blamed Avid Life Media, accusing the company of deceptive practices: "We have explained the fraud, deceit, and stupidity of ALM and their members.
 Now everyone gets to see their data ...
 Too bad for ALM, you promised secrecy but didn't deliver."
 In response, Avid Life Media released a statement that the company was working with authorities to investigate, and said the hackers were not "hacktivists" but criminals.

-A second, larger, data dump occurred on 20 August 2015, the largest file of which comprised 12.7 gigabytes of corporate emails, including those of Noel Biderman, the CEO of Avid Life Media.
+Yet another data dump occurred on 20 August 2015, the largest file of which comprised 12.7 gigabytes of corporate emails, including Biderman's.

 In July 2017, Avid Life Media (renamed Ruby Corporation) agreed to settle two dozen lawsuits stemming from the breach for $11.2 million.